narwhalacademy/zebra-crossing/README.md

 - **Clean out any sensitive personal information on your phone.** Delete any photos, chat logs, and notes that can be used against you.
 - **Store less information on your devices.** They can’t take what you don’t have (if your devices are seized).
   - See scenario: `Spring cleaning for old messages and data`.
   - Remove access to data by deleting some apps and logging out of some accounts while you're out.
+Remember to restart  your phone afterwards to clear them out of your device's memory as well.
 If it helps, write down what you deleted and logged out of on a piece of paper and leave it at home, so you can return to them later.

 ##### Other considerations